wp-plugins/amazon-affiliate-link-globalizer/readme.txt

 * Can rewrite single title text links (with ASIN) of various URL formats
 * Supports Amazon.com and Amzn.com links
+* Can also rewrite links to search keywords / results
 * Can forward to the correct Amazon store (Canada, UK, ...)
 * The plugin does not change your database, so if you deactivate it you will get your unchanged Amazon links back.